coolOrangeSamples/powerPLM-Explorer-Extension/README.md

 Vault Explorer Extension for powerPLM workflows

-This repository contains a Vault Explorer Extension for Autodesk Vault that allows users to navigate to Fusion 360 Manage items created by powerPLM (a.k.a. powerFLC) workflows.
+This repository contains a Vault Explorer Extension for Autodesk Vault that allows users to navigate to Fusion Manage items created by powerPLM workflows.
 It also allows to submit jobs.

 ## At your own risk
 The usage of these samples is at your own risk.
 There is no free support related to the samples.
 However, if you have questions to powerJobs, then visit http://www.coolorange.com/wiki or start a conversation in our support forum at http://support.coolorange.com/support/discussions